Programme

 your way.
 It also has two extra seats for passengers who wish to

 take a rest from the pillion seat.
+The second guide will join

 maps and road book of the tour